 Dental Erosion: Triggering Causes

-The primary trigger lies in the excessive acidity of the environment: for erosion to progress, the pH level must be below 5.5 for enamel and 6.0 for dentin.
+The triggering cause lies in the excessive acidity of the surrounding environment: for erosion to progress, the pH level of the solution must be below 5.5 for enamel and 6.0 for dentine.

 It is worth noting that according to the latest WHO guidelines from 2006, the pH of swimming pool water using chlorine-based disinfectants should be maintained between 7.2 and 7.8, well above the 5.5 threshold mentioned earlier.